Skip to content

 Room fit

 In a 2.4m x 2.7m bedroom, the 120cm E7 fits along the shorter wall with 40cm clearance each side for a chair and a small bedside unit.
-If your room is narrower than 2m on the desk wall, you’ll want to measure carefully — the frame feet extend slightly beyond the desktop width.
+If your room is narrower than 2m on the desk wall, you’ll want to measure carefully because the frame feet extend slightly beyond the desktop width.